Skip to main content

 Publish Statement

-Add an accessibility statement to your footer providing a contact method.
+Add an accessibility statement providing a contact method.

 4